Your mark of professionalism

 CIPD qualifications in HR and Learning and Development are available at three levels:

-- Level 5 Intermediate - equivalent to foundation degree/HND level
+- Intermediate - equivalent to foundation degree/HND level

 At each level you can follow an HR or L&D pathway or a combination of both.

-When you successfully complete a Certificate or Diploma, at any level, you’ll become an Associate member, meaning you can use the designatory letters Assoc CIPD after your name.
-If you complete the Level 7 Advanced Diploma, you can apply to upgrade to Chartered Member or Chartered Fellow if you have the relevant experience.
+When you successfully complete a Certificate or Diploma, at any level, you’ll be awarded Associate membership, meaning you can use the designatory letters Assoc CIPD after your name.
+If you complete an Advanced Diploma, you can apply to upgrade to Chartered Member or Chartered Fellow when you gain the relevant experience.

 Find a course or learn more about CIPD-accredited professional qualifications.